aymud/memory-mania/README.md

 >
 > Because the project includes a client side and a server side, you need to install & run each separately.

+> [!TIP]
+>
+> This project utilizes TypeScript for type checking, ESLint for
+> linting code, and Prettier for code formatting.
+This is to
+> enforce coding standards, maintain code consistency, and catch potential issues
+> early in the development process.
+> You can configure your code editor to automatically format code using the ESLint and Prettier config files.

 <details><summary><b>Show instructions</b></summary>

 1. **Clone the repository**: Start by cloning the repository to your local machine.